The Dr Richard Tan Balance Method comes from a Chinese family tradition different to the Chinese medicine taught in the ‘normal’ way.

 The points used may or may not be points recognised by classical acupuncture theory.
 In fact, they often aren’t but, if they can immediately reduce the discomfort from 10/10 down to 0/10, they are treated with great attention to detail and careful needle manipulation.

-In many cases, points are chosen on the side of the body opposite to the site of the pain.
-There is a coherent theory for this too.
+In many cases, you choose points on the side of the body opposite to the site of the pain.
+(Yes, there is a theory for that too.)

-Of course, quite often traditional or classical points are chosen, because they work!
-But if using the Tan Balance method, or even more so the Unified Acupuncture theory, a point is not chosen because it is well-known, but only because it works in this case.
+Of course, quite often you do choose traditional or classical points, because they work!
+But if using the Tan Balance method, or even more so the Unified Acupuncture theory, a point is not chosen because it is well-known, but because it works in this case.

 No system is flawless.
-One of the problems with this Tan Balance method is that needles should remain in situ for at least 45 minutes, and preferably 90 minutes.
-This is usually longer than the time allowed for treatment.
+One of the problems with the Tan Balance method is that needles should remain in situ for at least 45 minutes, and preferably 90 minutes.
+This is often longer than the time available for treatment.

-Also, during treatment, the needles may need further manipulation several times during the 90 minute session.
+Also, during treatment, you may need to manipulate the needles several times during the 90 minute session.

 Additionally, often a series of daily or two-daily treatments works best at clearing the ingrained ‘pain’ or ‘problem’.
 Not all patients can afford to come daily for a week.